Now Accepting New Patients ยท Same-Week Appointments

 Is neuropathic pain permanent?

 Not necessarily.
-When the underlying cause can be addressed (e.g., nerve decompression for a herniated disc, blood sugar control for diabetic neuropathy), significant improvement or resolution is achievable.
-Spinal cord stimulation has transformed outcomes for conditions once considered permanently disabling, such as CRPS and failed back surgery syndrome.
+When the underlying cause can be addressed โ€” nerve decompression for a herniated disc, blood sugar optimization for diabetic neuropathy, early aggressive treatment for CRPS โ€” significant improvement or full resolution is achievable.
+Spinal cord stimulation has transformed outcomes for conditions once considered permanently disabling, achieving 50โ€“70% pain reduction in properly selected patients.

-What is CRPS?
+What is central sensitization?

 Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
-Please consult with Dr. Qureshi for a personalized diagnosis and treatment plan.
 Dr. Imran Qureshi, D.O. | 23501 Cinco Ranch Blvd, Suite G205, Katy, TX 77494 | (281) 982-2144

 Ready to get relief?